-The President or their designee is the only authorized spokesperson for the University in the case of an emergency.
+The Director of Communications or their designee is the only authorized spokesperson for the University in the case of an emergency.
 He/she is charged with the communication of the emergency to the media and determining what pertinent information to release to parents of students.
-The contact to students' parents will be the responsibility of the Student Development Office.
+The contact to students' parents will be the responsibility of the Chief Student Development Officer or their designee.
 Further emergency communication to surrounding areas is the responsibility of the appropriate government agency and the Incident Commander.